blindFS/Glyphlow/README.md

 ### Command Line Interface

-`glyphlow-cli` drives a running server, so Glyphlow can also be triggered without touching the keyboard.
-It is packaged **separately** from the server, so you can install it only where you want it:
+`glyphlow-cli` drives a running server, so Glyphlow can also be triggered in alternative ways.
+It is packaged **separately** from the server, so you can install it only when you want it:

 - **Nix**: set `programs.glyphlow.cli.enable = true` (see the Nix section above), or install the `glyphlow-cli` flake package directly.